 The recycling center is closed on Federal holidays and may close due to inclement weather.
 When closed due to inclement weather, a sign will be posted on the gate that day.
 If the weather looks bad on Wednesday or Friday, call City Hall, 276-5210, to find out if it is open.
 Please do not leave items at other times.

 The city’s trained and friendly recycling supervisor, Diedre Senecal, helps residents learn recycling rules and may help unload recyclables, carry them to and deposit un-bagged into the appropriate dumpsters.
-As our area learns how to live safely with the coronavirus quietly circulating the globe, please help keep everyone safe: practice social distancing by staying six feet away from others and wear a face covering.
+As the coronavirus continues to circulate, please help keep everyone safe: practice social distancing by staying six feet away from others and wear a face covering.

 The city recycling center is located northwest of the city square.
 Take Mo.
 32 west from the square.
 At the first street past MFA, turn north (right) onto Fourth Street, then west (left) onto Arnold Wallen Way.
 Pass the north pumping station solar array and see the recycling center on the right.
 Turn north (right) into the fenced area and follow instructions.